MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

  'runtime': 6080000}
  ```

-You can also explore details about the T factory that was created to execute this algorithm.
+You can also explore details about the T factory that was created to execute the algorithm.

 ```python
 result['tfactory']
 ```

 ```output
 {'eccDistancePerRound': [1, 1, 3],
  'logicalErrorRate': 2.5244447992120037e-07,